akikadigital/laravel-mwaloni/README.md

 - The mwaloni.php config file sets the default `MWALONI_ENV` value to `sandbox`.
 This will always load sandbox url and credentials.
 - It also sets the default debug mode to true.
 When true, the package will log into the log destination provided
-- Please provide the other details in the evn or the config file as provided by Mwaloni.
+- The other variables except `MWALONI_ENV` and `MWALONI_DEBUG` will be provided by Mwaloni during onboarding.
 - When debug mode is set to true, Mwaloni will log both data object and result on every API call

 ## Function Responses